CodingOwl0/CMD-Cleaner/README.md

 # CMD-Cleaner
 A Batch-File that cleans and optimizes your PC.

-This Software is free to use-
+This Skript is free to use.

 Download cmdc.bat from GitHub.
 Open cmd as administrator (command prompt from windows)